vleplat/deep-beta-NMF-public/README.md

 ## Content

- - /Libraries : contains helpful libaries.
+ - /Libraries : contains helpful libaries; in particular Libraries/nmfbook-master/ contains the code of the NMF toolbox from https://gitlab.com/ngillis/nmfbook/

  - /demos : contains demo files that produce tables and figures.

  - main.m : codes that allow to run desired demos.

  - /Utils : contains helpful files and MatLab routines to run the demos.

-## Minimal requirements

-In order to run the demos, you will need to add to your MATLAB path:
-- NMF toolboxes from Nicolas Gillis book: https://gitlab.com/ngillis/nmfbook

 ## Demo file